adamjamesreid/dmvar/README.md

 Variants are considered only if they are homozygous in the parent and either homozygous (but non-parental) in a single progeny line or heterozygous alt in a single progeny line

-## Requires nf-core singularity images

-depot.galaxyproject.org-singularity-snpeff-5.0--hdfd78af_1.img (nfcore-sarek-2.7.1.img contains an earlier version of snpEff which is not compatible)

-nfcore-sarek-2.7.1.img

 ## Running dmvar

 1. Run nf-core/sarek to get GVCFs per sample